 Although the settings have transformed and environments have altered to uproot and reroot me again and again, I have grown to appreciate the multifariousness of experiences that life has presented me with.
 I hope through the blog and through my workshops, I bring my enthusiasm for different cultures into practice, sharing how it feeds the creative mind, and how the post-colonial construct of “the other” is not in the least bit monstrous.

 I used to be a corporate communications specialist, then I became an academic, I have always remained a writer.
 I teach and I facilitate workshops on diversity.
-I enjoy teaching and coaching, and strongly believe in safe classrooms and active learning environments.
+I enjoy teaching and coaching, and strongly believe in inclusive classrooms and active learning environments.
 I love discussing and researching on cultural mobility, inclusion, and representation.
 My PhD [NWO Mozaiek doctoral scholarship]: The American Ghazal: an immigration of an Arabic Poetic Form (1960-2010) at the Vrije Universiteit in Amsterdam.

 My thesis contributes to the transnational turn in the humanities, which investigates how cultural influence moves across borders.
 I often give Guest Lectures for Global English, New Voices and New Genres, along with poetry, especially on the ghazal.